shreyasnax2451/invoice_test_backend/README.md

-# Welcome to Invoices Backend
+# Invoices Backend - Test

 To manually create a virtualenv on MacOS and Linux: